 A Form is used to show the data in a Model.
 Forms can be used as read-only reports, or as input forms to capture data.
 A Form in Kepion is composed of four sections: Rows, Columns, Filters, and Data.
-The rows, columns, and filters are driven directly by the Dimensions, while the data exists as the intersections between them.
+The rows, columns, and Filters are driven directly by the Dimensions, while the data exists in their intersections.

 Add a New Form

 1. Click Add to create a new Form.

 2. Enter a name for the Form and click Save.
 The new Form will open automatically.

 Tip: You can save time by copying the pages from existing Forms to your new Form.
 Select a configured Form from the Copy From drop-down.

 If you leave the Form, you can return to it from the navigation pane or double-click it in the Forms hub.